 - Impacts to people who are currently bankrupt

-If you have been financially impacted by Coronavirus (COVID-19), you may be eligible to receive financial assistance - see the Services Australia website Affected by coronavirus for more information.
+If you have been financially impacted by Coronavirus (COVID-19), you may be eligible to receive financial assistance - for more information see Payments and services during coronavirus on the Services Australia website.

 If your business has been impacted, you can find more information on the business.gov.au website: